trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 type _return = [list<operation>, storage];
 ```

-- storage :
+The storage :

-  - holds a /or several admin
+- Holds a /or several admin.
-  - the interface schema map for all underlying entrypoints
+- Maintains the interface schema map for all underlying entrypoints.

-> Note on parameters : use @entry syntax, parameters is 2 functions
+> Note on parameters : use @entry syntax, parameters is 2 functions.
 >
-> - call : forward any request to the right underlying entrypoint
+> - **call** : forward any request to the right underlying entrypoint.
-> - upgrade : admin endpoint to update the interface schema map or change smart contract version
+> - **upgrade** : admin endpoint to update the interface schema map or change smart contract version.

-3. Add our missing types just above
+3. Add our missing types just above.

 ```ligolang
 export type callContract = {